 “We received a report on the explosion in this church, and we mobilized and got here,” Ishaya Isa of the National Emergency Management Agency told Compass.
 “You can see for yourself that it is true, as we have evacuated those killed to the morgue.”

-Members of Boko Haram, or the Jama’atu ahlus Sunnah lid da’awati wal a struggle or fight against the enemies of Islam., have claimed responsibility for other church bombings and attacks.
-The extremist Islamic sect is reportedly expected to launch a terrorist offensive at the end of this month, the two-year anniversary of the death of Boko Haram founder Mohammed Yusuf.
+Members of an extremist group that is located primarily in Northern Nigeria, or the Jama’atu ahlus Sunnah lid da’awati wal a struggle or fight against the enemies of Islam., have claimed responsibility for other church bombings and attacks.
+The extremist Islamic sect is reportedly expected to launch a terrorist offensive at the end of this month, the two-year anniversary of the death of an extremist group that is located primarily in Northern Nigeria founder Mohammed Yusuf.

 Nigerian security forces captured Yusuf on July 30, 2009, and the next day he was dead under mysterious circumstances.